Meet Our Team

 Sophia Stanford

-Sophia Stanford is a registered psychologist who works part-time at our practice.
+Sophia Stanford is a registered psychologist and clinical registrar who works part-time at our practice.
 She completed her Clinical Masters degree at Western Sydney University, which included 18 months of supervised practice at our clinic between 2022 and 2023.
 She has experience in completing a range of psychological assessments for children and young people and has also completed Autism assessment training.
 Sophia has experience providing psychological intervention and support to neurodiverse clients.
 Sophia has completed additional training in delivering social skills programs.
 She is keenly interested in collaborating with families to support young people in nurturing their mental well-being and building meaningful relationships with their peers.

 Sophia has previous experience working with clients as a crisis telephone counsellor.
 She has also worked with clients experiencing severe mental health difficulties as part of her training at Blacktown Hospital’s mental health ward.
 This led to her additional interest in supporting clients facing trauma, psychosis and suicidal ideation.
 Sophia draws from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Narrative Therapy in her work with clients.
 She also enjoys working collaboratively with families to improve the well-being of her clients.